ornao/pp4/README.md

 15. As a user, I want to see previous customer reviews and ratings of the different accomodation types
 16. As a user I can view the lastest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
-17. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed 18..
-As a user, I would like to read reviews of only people that stayed in the accomodation
+17. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed
 18. As a user I have access to contact information so I can contact the site owners with any questions, queries, or special requests.
 Future development will include a form whereby customers can contact owners directly from site rather than having to email, phone separately.
 19. As a registered user I want to be able to be notified if I do something wrong while complete a booking form before I submit it so there are no complications with my booked stay.
 20. As a user, an error page will display with a navigation link back home that tells me something has gone wrong with website but I have a way back to the website.